 - 13.0% Alcohol by Volume

 - 1800 Cases Produced

-The grapes for our Côtes de Tablas Blanc were grown on our certified organic estate vineyard.
+The grapes for our Côtes de Tablas Blanc were grown on our certified organic and biodynamic estate vineyard.

 The 2017 vintage saw our drought end with a bang, as we received 43 inches of rain and saw our rainiest month ever in January.
 The wet soils delayed budbreak to a normal time frame, and produced such a healthy vineyard that we saw canopy sizes and cane lengths we hadn’t seen in years.
 The summer began relatively cool, but was punctuated by two heat spikes, one in early July and the other in late August, that accelerated ripening and produced intense flavors.
 The resulting vintage shows the health of the vines with a combination of concentration and freshness, with bright acids framing powerful fruit.